 Phonological processing refers to the ways children simplify speech as they’re learning to talk.
 Phonemic awareness is just one example of phonological processing.

-Screening is often the first step in determining whether a child has a learning issue.
-It may include observation, interviews, a brief written test and a review of school and health records.
+Screening is often the first step in determining whether a child has a learning difference.
+It may include observation, interviews, a brief written test, and a review of school and health records.

-Speech impaired (SI) is a type of special education services for students who have difficulty with speech sounds in their native language.
-Impairments include difficulties with articulation, fluency and voice.
+Speech impaired (SI) is a type of special education services for students who have difficulty with speech sounds in their .
+Impairments include difficulties with articulation, fluency, and voice.

 Understanding these terms can help you talk about your child’s issues with speech-language pathologists.
 For more information, find out what you need to know about speech therapy.

 Expressive language refers to finding words and forming clear sentences.
 Receptive language means listening and understanding what’s said or read.